St Paul's Anglican

 THE NEED

-Currently, the bishops in this area run 600 churches, 256 schools and 29 hospitals and health centres.
+Currently, the Bishops in this area run 600 churches, 256 schools and 29 hospitals and health centres.
 Their mission is to deliver the gospel to the poorest, most remote people in the province.
-They only have 35 diploma trained ministers, and are in desperate need of formal theological training.
+They only have 45 diploma trained ministers, and are in desperate need of formal theological training.
 The remote bush minister does not get paid and has to grow all his own food on top of running the church, medical clinic and school.
+The church lacks in administration and project management skills, providing great difficulty in fulfilling all these responsibilities.

 THE MISSION